just-buildsystem/rules-cc/README.md

 ### Rule `["patch", "defaults"]`

 A rule to provide defaults.
-All targets take their defaults for PATCH from the target `["", "defaults"]`.
+All targets take their defaults for PATCH from the target `["patch", "defaults"]`.
 This is probably the only sensible use of this rule.
 As targets form a different root, the defaults can be provided without changing this directory.

 | Field | Description |
 | ----- | ----------- |